-The Benefits of a Localized Online Experience
+The Benefits of Localization

 Localized websites and other digital content enable you to make genuine, authentic connections with consumers and “level up” into advantages like these:

-Easier interaction with your brand
+2. Easier interaction with your brand

-Stronger brand consistency
+4. Stronger brand consistency

-More support for in-market teams
+6. More support for in-market teams

 Localized websites are not only great resources for consumers; they’re great for local sales and support teams as well.
 A localized site can highlight market-specific products and services, comply with local regulations and legal requirements, and provide information that local marketing teams can draw on as they pursue leads.